 Battered immigrants-qualified aliens are victims of domestic violence by their U.S. citizen or lawful permanent resident (LPR) spouses or parents.
 They may, with their designated children, be eligible under the Violence Against Women Act (VAWA) for federal public benefits, including federal student aid.
 Note that both men and women may be approved as victims under VAWA.

-They indicate on the FAFSA that they are eligible noncitizens, though they will not pass the automated DHS match.
+These applicants can indicate on the FAFSA that they are eligible noncitizens, though they will not pass the automated DHS match.
 Instead, they will need to obtain and provide you with documentation based on their case type: self-petition, prima facie suspension of deportation, or cancellation of removal.
 Check the student’s documentation carefully.
 If the immigration documents match the description below for an approval of petition or a prima facie case, the student should be considered an eligible noncitizen.
 Third-step verification through the SAVE system is not required.
-See also DCL GEN-10-07.

-If you have reservations about the documentation provided, or are unclear about the outcome reflected in the documentation, after reviewing this section of the FSA Handbook, you must submit the student’s documentation for third-step verification through the SAVE system.
-In SAVE, click on the “VAWA” button for VAWA Verification.
+If you have reservations about the documentation provided, or are unclear about the outcome reflected in the documentation, you must submit the student’s documentation for third-step verification through the SAVE system.
+In SAVE, click on the “VAWA” button (in the “Agency Requests” section) for VAWA Verification.
 You will determine the student’s eligibility for aid based on the result of the submission.

-In self-petitioning cases under VAWA, the immigrant submits a petition (form I-360) to USCIS, which will then deny the petition, approve it, or make a finding that a “prima facie” case has been established.
-Either an approval or a prima facie finding makes a student eligible for aid, though the latter has an expiration date after which the person becomes ineligible.
-In some cases, the USCIS will acknowledge receipt of a petition, which does not establish eligibility for aid.
+In self-petitioning cases under VAWA, the immigrant submits a petition (form I-360) to USCIS, which will then either deny the petition, approve it, or make a finding that a “prima facie” case has been established.
+Either an approval or a prima facie finding potentially makes a student eligible for Title IV aid, though the latter has an expiration date after which the person becomes ineligible.
+In some cases, the USCIS will acknowledge receipt of a petition, which does not establish eligibility for Title IV aid.

-You must examine the USCIS document and keep a copy in the student’s file.
-If it indicates he is eligible for aid and the expiration date has not passed, you may award aid.
-If the student applies for Title IV funds in a subsequent year, you may rely on the original document if it has not expired, but you must have the student provide a dated, written statement that his immigration status under VAWA remains in effect without change.
-If his documentation has expired, he must renew it.
-VAWA prima facie status generally expires after 180 days or one year.
+You must carefully examine the USCIS document and keep a copy in the student’s file.
+If it indicates that the student is an approved self-petitioner or has an unexpired prima facie determination, you may award aid if the student is otherwise eligible.
+If a self-petitioner applies for Title IV funds in a subsequent year, you may rely on their original document.
+For a student with a prima facie determination, you may rely on their document as long as it is still unexpired, but you must have the student provide a dated, written statement affirming that their case remains pending.
+VAWA prima facie determination notices generally expire after one year.
+If the documentation has expired, the student must renew it and provide documentation indicating that their status has been extended.

 Customs and Border Protection (CBP) creates admission records electronically.
 The I-94 website allows travellers (and schools, if the traveller grants permission) to access admission records online (the website contains records from April 2011 to present).
 Legacy paper I-94s are also still valid.